abdulrafay720/undo-redo/README.md

 ```

 💡 Why:
+- Use this function when saving a workflow by API so it resets the both stacks.
 - When reloading or clearing a workflow, we must reset both stacks to avoid old history interfering.
 - This creates a clean initial snapshot representing the current flow.